How Does It Work?

 Book Bingo Transcript

 Squares are arranged in 5×5 formation, making 25 in total.
-A letter and number indicate their placement within the grid in our transcript.
+A letter and number indicate their placement.

 Squares on the same horizontal line are referred to as “rows” and are in alphabetical order from A to E, placed top to bottom.